When is the Best Time to See Whales in Alaska?

 • Glass-Safe Cleaning Cloth: An absorbent cloth suitable for glass will be invaluable for wiping away any spray or moisture from your phone screen and binocular lenses, keeping your view clear throughout the journey.

-Packing these items will help ensure that you're prepared for the elements and able to fully enjoy the whale-watching experience.
+Packing these items will help ensure you're prepared for the elements and fully enjoy the whale-watching experience.

 Effective Remedies For Seasickness

-No matter how clean your binoculars are, you won’t enjoy a whale-watching voyage if you’re suffering from seasickness.
+No matter how clean your binoculars are, you won’t enjoy a whale-watching voyage if you suffer from seasickness.
 Thankfully, there are ways to reduce your risk of suffering from this nauseating condition.

-First off, be sure you get a good night’s sleep before your trip.
-If your body is not well rested, you will be far more sensitive to the rocking of the ship.
+First, be sure you get a good night’s sleep before your trip.
+If your body is not well rested, you will be far more sensitive to the ship's rocking.

 Watch Whales Like A Pro In Alaska